AdamWandoch/indeed-bot-api/Readme.md

 This is an experimental project to explore Java ecosystem of technologies for web development.

-The application serves data from Postgres Database gathered by [indeed-bot](https://github.com/AdamWandoch/indeed-bot)
+The application serves data from Postgres Database gathered by instances of [indeed-bot](https://github.com/AdamWandoch/indeed-bot)

 This Spring Boot powered RESTful API is running on Heroku and another instance on AWS.